michellejlin/lava/README.md

 NOTE: The examples provided are mainly to illustrate how to use either method - fasta and .gff file, or Genbank accession number - can be used effectively.
 Example 1 uses a provided fasta and .gff file and Example 2 uses `--GENBANK MF795094.1` to pull the reference from GenBank.
 The examples provided are real data that was used in [this paper](https://mbio.asm.org/content/mbio/9/4/e00898-18.full.pdf). `Example1_file1.fastq` is sample SC1201, and `Example1_file2.fastq` is CUL1201.
 The data from Example 2 is from [this study](https://www.biorxiv.org/content/10.1101/473405v1), with samples ST107, ST283, and ST709 being `Example2_file1.fastq`, `Example2_file2.fastq`, and `Example2_file3.fastq`, respectively.
 I have drastically reduced the number of reads in the FASTQ files to make downloading and running these examples extremely fast, so the data does differ from what's presented a bit.
 However, if you wish to run the full analysis, all files used are publically available on SRA.

+This version of RAVA replaces ANNOVAR with a similarly written program to account for slippage and protein overlap, thus allowing it to work with more complex GFF files.

+The program now accepts GFF or GBK files exported from Geneious.
+Use --GFF for either option; RAVA will automatically sort the file based on its extension
+Running the program take the same inputs; interactive graph is virtually identical with addition protein labeling annotations added and VCF coverage graphed as well.

 3. A metadata.csv file that must contain two column headers: Sample and Passage.
 Sample values must be the full path to the FASTQ for the sample.
 Passage must contain passage number, day the sample was collected, or any other numerical categorical variable.
 Take a look at the example metadata file `Example1_metadata.csv` to see the formatting.

 ## Usage